mlochbaum/BQN/spec/evaluate.md

 Evaluation is an ordered process, and any actions required to evaluate a node always have a specified order unless performing them in any order would have the same effect.
 Side effects that are relevant to ordering are setting and getting the value of a variable, causing an error, and returning (with `→`) from a block.
 Errors described in this page are "evaluation errors" and can be caught by the Catch (`⎊`) modifier.
 For caught errors and returns, evaluation halts without attempting to complete any in-progress node, and is restarted by Catch (for errors) or at the end of the appropriate block evaluation (for returns).

+As specified, BQN programs can involve an arbitrary amount of information, but when run there will be memory and possibly other limitations.
+To accommodate this, any part of evaluation can cause an error, if a resource such as memory, stack memory, or limited execution time is exhausted.

 ### Programs and blocks

 The result of parsing a valid BQN program is a `PROGRAM`, and the program is run by evaluating this term.